agomartinelli/TUIO6/README.md

 - `wⱼ` are **unknown inputs**,
 - `g^0(x, t)` and `g^j(x, t)` are analytic vector fields.

-This structure covers a wide range of real-world systems where not all inputs can be measured or controlled.
+This structure covers a wide range of real-world systems where the inputs cannot be measured (and controlled).

 ## 🚀 Features